EliaTogni/Univault/Classes/Simulation.md

 On the other hand, an electronic computer is probably the tool which is more distant from the notion of randomness: when it is given a task, say computing the sum of numbers in a spreadsheet, it is expected to solve the task without any error, thus it is also expected (and typically obtain) that repeated executions ot a same task give always the same result.
 Besides, it is told that an electronic computer is nothing more than a mechanism, for sure a complex one, yet a mechanism only able to do what it is encoded in its circuits.

-Quoting John Von Neumann, any one who considers arithmetical methods of producing random digits is, of course, in a state of sin.
+Quoting John Von Neumann: "any one who considers arithmetical methods of producing random digits is, of course, in a state of sin".

 The behaviour of a computer is, in fact, always the result of a program execution and thus it is purely deterministic; in spite of this, computers can be deterministically be programmed in such a way that they exhibit random behaviours.

 ### Pseudorandom number generation
 In all cases where it will be necessary to mark a clear distinction between **genuine** randomness, which is possible to naturally observe in the world (say for instance that of a phisical die) from the **artificial** one, which is possible to simulate through computers, we will speak in the latter case of **pseudorandomness**.

 The first attempts to describe procedures able to automatically generate pseudorandom numbers dates back to the first half of $1900$.
-A pionieer in this fields was Maurice G. Kendall, who contributed to build a machine producing tables of random digits.
+A pioneer in this fields was Maurice G. Kendall, who contributed to build a machine producing tables of random digits.
 Before that time, randomization procedures such as sampling were performed via consultation of manually produced tables, such as for instance the one published in $1927$ by Leonard H. C. Tippett and relying to census reports.

 #### Middle-square generator
 As electronic computers became available, more concrete approaches started to be considered.
 In particular, John Von Neumann began his work on pseudorandomness generation while he was involved in the research activities of the Los Alamos National laboratories within the Manhattan project.
 One of the first algorithms he studied led around in $1946$ to the so-called **middle-square generator**, outputting a sequence of numbers in which every element is obtained squaring its predecessor and dropping from the result the leading and trailing two digits.
 Such a sequence is univoquely defined when its first element (the **seed**) has been fixed, typically choosing a four-digits value.